Safety Key in a Key Transfer System

 Door

-A double lock with comparable logic is used for the door, which can be stepped behind.
-However, in addition the operator removes a safety key (green) and takes it with him into the plant.
-This key is used for personal security.
-To start the plant, the entire procedure must be carried out in reverse order.
-The keys are high-coded with more than 1000 codes according to DIN EN 14119:2013.
+A double lock with similar logic is used for the door that can be accessed from behind.
+In addition, the operator removes a safety key (green) and takes it into the plant for personal security.
+To start the plant, the entire procedure must be reversed.
+The keys are high-coded with more than 1000 codes in accordance with DIN EN 14119:2013.